marbl/canu/documentation/source/parameter-reference.rst

 read correction to the 'ovl' algorithm.

 {prefix}Overlapper <string=see-below>
-  Specify which overlap algorith, 'mhap' or 'ovl' or 'minimap'.
+  Specify which overlap algorithm, 'mhap' or 'ovl' or 'minimap'.
 The default is to use 'mhap' for 'cor' and 'ovl' for both 'obt' and 'utg'.

 Overlapper Configuration, ovl Algorithm